 Jeni Kenyon-King, Board Member, has a Bachelors of Science degree in Therapeutic Recreation from Northwest Missouri State University.
 She is employed at Dungarvin Colorado as a Program Director.
 Her work experience includes direct care, managing residential caseloads, managing Day Program services, and currently does New Development and intakes.
 She has nearly 20 years experience volunteering & working with individuals with developmental disabilities.
 She enjoys crafting and spending time with her 2 kids.

-Lauren Kelly, board member, has lived in Denver Colorado all her life.
+Lauren Kelly, not pictured, board member, has lived in Denver Colorado all her life.
 She resides with her parents and has worked at Super Target for almost five years.
 She has an older sister who has two kids and an older brother who lives in a group home.
 She became involved with HILLS after hearing about it from her case manager.
 After taking a trip, she loved it very much.
 Lauren went to California with HILLS in March 2016.
 She graduated from George Washington High School in 2003.
 In her spare time, she participates in Special Olympics of Colorado.
 The sports she does are Track and Field, Bocce Ball and Bowling.
 The days she doesn’t work, she goes to a day program.